KVerbarg/gb-salesdata/README.md

 ## Problems
 - We only have few customers (24).
 We would need at least one customer per state (in US and DE) to be able to do nice analysis with geo maps.
 We should add customer master data in ERP accordingly (just for group ### = 000).
+- Costs are fixed in the material master (optionally, implement C08)

 # Usage
 In folder `generator/`:
+- `masterdata.xlsx` contains the master data and respective settings which drives the calculations.
 - `Generator.ipynb` creates the data and implements most of the above mentioned requirements.
-- `masterdata.xlsx` contains the master data and respective settings which drives the calculations.

 The resulting sales order data is in folder `data/`.